 By Deb S. from Chesterfield, MI

 I have no tip for preventing or curing this awful disease, but I have a dear friend who works at a care facility for advanced Alzheimer and brain damaged adults.
 Her main suggestion is to never, ever argue with them.
-Instead redirect, refocus, or just go along with them with delay tactics or, if necessary, lie.

 It's trial and error with a parent living in a group homes' "memory care" for dementia.
 Remembering that entertainment is variable with each person's interest, ability, attention span, health, preferences, understanding/ comprehension, and memories.
 I have to be ever-observant while with my mother, making best use of every precious moment.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My 77 year old father has Alzheimer's disease and I haven't got a clue what to get him for christmas.
 Any idea's would be welcome.